tmpfs/spiritualisms.org/doc/readme/design.md

 * ECMAScript 5 - no transpiling
 * Valid HTML5/CSS3
 * Dynamic sitemap
+* Vector graphics all the way -- no bitmaps
 * No adverts
 * No signup/login
 * No cookies